Decommissioning

 JET’s Remote Handling System provides the platform for a diverse range of remote handling operations.

-The first phase of In-Vessel Decommissioning involves the removal of ~3,000 tiles and components which were installed using the Remote Handling system.
+The first phase of In-Vessel Decommissioning involves the removal of ~3,000 tiles and components installed using the Remote Handling system.
 This is using tried-and-tested planning and methodology.

-For subsequent phases, novel approaches are needed to be able to remotely size reduce large items in the tokamak – such as divertor coils – and to transport them out through the vessel ports.
+For subsequent phases we need novel approaches to be able to remotely size reduce large items in the tokamak – such as divertor coils – and to transport them out through the vessel ports.
 This approach minimises the spread of contamination and keeps people away from hazards, such as tritium and beryllium dust.

-Operational capabilities being enhanced include component handling, dust collection, end effector handling and viewing system.
-New operational capabilities which may be developed include cold cutting, laser cutting and spot welding.
+Enhanced operational capabilities include component handling, dust collection, end effector handling and viewing system.
+We may need to develop new capabilities including cold cutting, laser cutting and spot welding.

 UKAEA will be using in-house expertise to customise ‘off-the-shelf’ products to deliver our specific needs, working with world-leading companies.